Outrageous Predictions

 Don't put all your money into one stock or sector.
 When you spread your investments across different industries—like technology, healthcare, and consumer goods—you reduce the risk of one area dragging down your entire portfolio.
 Diversification helps to minimise the impact of poor performance in a single stock or sector and balances out the risks.

 No matter how confident you are about a stock, allocating too much of your capital into one position is never a good idea.
-A good rule of thumb is to invest no more than 5-10% of your total portfolio in a single stock.
+Some investors limit the size of any single stock position (for example, by setting a maximum percentage) depending on their circumstances and risk tolerance.
 This strategy helps you avoid heavy losses if a trade goes wrong.

 A stop-loss is an automatic sell order that activates once a stock hits a certain price.
-This tool is essential in limiting your downside risk, especially in volatile markets.
+This tool can help manage downside risk, especially in volatile markets, but it cannot prevent losses.
 As a stock's price rises, you can adjust your stop-loss to lock in gains while still protecting your profits.

 The stock market can be unpredictable.
 Prepare for short-term fluctuations without making impulsive decisions.
 It's essential to stay patient and avoid panic selling during temporary market dips.
 Being too reactive to market volatility can harm your long-term gains.